Members named for celebration of Plenary Council

 Archbishop Costelloe said bishops were mindful of the large number of clerics who must be called by virtue of their role.
 There were also many males who will represent religious orders.

-“It was therefore important to prioritise lay people – and especially lay women – in the list of those local delegates who were chosen,” he said.
+“It was therefore important to prioritise lay people – and especially lay women – in the list of those local members who were chosen,” he said.

 “Plenary councils have often been the domain of bishops and priests and while canon law still ensures they are the major presence in the Fifth Plenary Council of Australia, the lay and female representation far surpasses anything seen before.”

-Among the list of delegates who may be called already selected, 64 per cent were women and the average age of those delegates was 48 – with the youngest just 19 years old.
+Among the list of members who may be called already selected, 64 per cent were women and the average age of those members was 48 – with the youngest just 19 years old.

 “The Church is a melting pot of ages and cultures and is enriched by the wisdom and insights of the ordained, of consecrated women and men, and of lay women and men,” said Lana Turvey-Collins, the Plenary Council facilitator.